 The Da Nang train station is basically, smack bang in the middle of the city.
 You can find it located at 791 Hai Phong Street.
 We stayed in a hostel only a 5-minute walk from the train station, which meant to didn’t need to walk far with our heavy backpacks.

 The train station here is pretty small.
 Though I guess that just means you cannot get lost.
 There will also be plenty of taxis waiting around in the city if you are needing a ride, and if you are not needing one you will get plenty of offers anyway.

 Nha Trang station is a little bit of a walk away from the city center where the majority of accommodation options are located.
 You will find it at 17 Thai Nguyen, Phuoc Tan District in Nha Trang City.

 We arrived in Nha Trang in the dark and decided to walk to our hostel.
-Though there was plenty of taxis around if you needed one.
+Though there were plenty of taxis around if you needed one.
 Just being a traveler on a budget I decided to walk the 25 minutes to my hostel.
-I was with my partner at the time and we didn’t feel unsafe walking through Nha Trang under nightfall.
+I was with my partner at the time and we didn’t feel unsafe walking through Nha Trang at nightfall.

 Fly From Hoi An To Nha Trang